 - Zaragoza

-Travel times between Spanish cities
+Travel time between Spanish cities

 Madrid – Barcelona: 2h30min